Independence Day will never be the same for Jordan Aguilar.

 Aguilar suffered 2nd- and 3rd-degree burns extending from her left hand up to her shoulder blades and back and on both legs.
 She had a skin graft and a 17-day hospital stay that included intensive physical therapy to help her walk again.

-"I was miserable," she said.
+"I was miserable," she says.
 "My injuries required extensive wound washouts and bandage changes.
 There's no way to describe how tremendous the pain is."